rhymebulbul/2100/Part-B/README.txt

                                 number of deadlines met.
 This works best if the shorter processes are likely to meet their deadline if serviced right away.

+                            * If a Process fails to meet its deadline, the next waiting service is switched out immediately, minimising wait times and maximising deadlines being met.
+                                We later service processes which failed their deadline when there are no processes waiting,

-                            *This priority however, might not be the one we want or the best for the system.
+                            * This priority however, might not be the one we want or the best for the system.